kevenv/kevenv.github.io/templates/blog/cuda_hello.md

     In my case, I am using Fedora so I need to download and install:

-    `Linux / x86_64 / Fedora / 39 / rpm (local)`.
+    `Linux / x86_64 / Fedora / 39 / rpm (local)`

-2. Reboot your system to make sure everything is setup and initialized properly.
+2. Reboot your system to make sure that everything is setup and initialized properly.

 3. Add the toolkit to your system `PATH`:

     `export PATH=/usr/local/cuda-12.5/bin${PATH:+:${PATH}}`

 ## Validation
-Once the CUDA toolkit is installed, it is good to make sure that everything works as expected.
+Once the CUDA toolkit is installed, it is good to verify that everything works as expected.
 The best way to do that is to build and run the [cuda-samples](https://github.com/NVIDIA/cuda-samples):
 ```
 git clone https://github.com/NVIDIA/cuda-samples.git
 cd cuda-samples